A young Black woman talking about something serious with an older Black woman in the park.

 Alcohol

-If you drink a lot of alcohol, however, it could increase the carbamazepine level in your body, and this could be dangerous.
+If you drink a lot of alcohol, it could increase the carbamazepine level in your body, and this could be dangerous.

 Street drugs